storm-kc/firebase-clinical/README.md

 # defaults.env -- contains all environment configuration variables, should be directly replaced with production values based on a secrets file stored off repo.

-### Required for function deployment and local testing
-firebase.json needs the value 'source' to be updated to the desired function route folder, the default will be books, please reset to default='functions/books' after performing operations.
+### project set up (before operations)
+Run npm install in root, root of the function group ie: books/clinicians/patients, and change the source value of the firebase.json to relfect desired function group.

+### project clean up (before pr back to main)
+in firebase.json reset source value to be 'functions/books' and then commit code to reset the source value